perticascatalin/HiddenDimensions/ProjectProposal.md

 ### Basics of Variational Auto-encoder

-**Idea**: Model latent variable as a variable drawn from a latent probability distribution.
+**Idea**: Model latent variable as a variable drawn from a learned probability distribution.

 | Representation | Description |
 |:---:|:---:|